 - Learn more about the water in your energy.

-- Make your home as energy efficient as possible to reduce how much electricity it takes to run your household.
+- Make your home as energy efficient as possible to reduce the amount of electricity – and by extension water – it takes to run your household.

-- Purchase ENERGY STAR appliances when you’re shopping for new ones.
-They perform like conventional appliances but use much less energy and water, so they also lower your water footprint.
+- In the market for a new appliance?
+Choose an ENERGY STAR model.
+They perform like conventional appliances but use much less energy and water.

 - Install energy-efficient LED and fluorescent (CFL) light bulbs.
 This is an easy way to save energy and lower your water footprint.

 - Install power strips and plug all of your electrical equipment into them.
 Turn off the power strips when the items aren’t in use and you’ll stop vampire loads from sucking up energy and increasing your water footprint.

 - Save water (and energy!) with WaterSense low-flow products in your home and yard.
 These include everything from showerheads to sprinkler systems.